 What Is a Solar Generator?

 A solar generator converts the sun’s energy into electricity that you can use immediately or you can store for later use.
-The term solar generator generally refers to smaller, more portable systems.
+The term solar generator generally refers to smaller, more portable all-in-one systems.

 How Does a Solar System Differ from a Solar Generator?